-A doctor will prescribe the lowest dosage of Vagifem possible for your symptoms, and may chose to alter your dose at a later point.
-The usual dose is 1 tablet each day for the first 2 weeks, and then 1 tablet twice weekly.
+A doctor will prescribe the lowest dosage of Vagifem possible for your symptoms and may choose to alter your dose at a later point.
+The usual dose is 1 vaginal tablet each day for the first 2 weeks, and then one vaginal tablet twice weekly.

 If you forget to take your dose of Vagifem, take it as soon as you remember.
 Never take a double dose to make up for a missed one.
 Do not stop taking Vagifem without first consulting your doctor.

 Like all medications, Vagifem can cause side effects in some patients, although not everybody gets them.

 The following side effects may occur in between 1 and 10 in every 100 patients: